mark-torres10/personal_website/_ai_workflows/2025-12-17-is-this-worth-automating-with-ai.md

 - Set up spot-checking (maybe 10-20% of outputs).
 - Monitor for edge cases, but trust the system for routine cases.

 The hardest parts here are defining the task clearly and in defining what is success.
 Otherwise, for these tasks, AI automation can generally be trusted to do them consistently and correctly.
+These cases can also be often augmented with automated tests (or LLM-as-a-judge AI agents) to help improve the consistency of evaluating correctness over time.

 ### High Standardizability + Medium/Low Verifiability: Good with Human-in-the-Loop